s9w/binary_bakery/readme.md

 # Binary bakery :cookie:
-Translates binary files (images, fonts etc.) into C++ *source code* and extract that binary data at compile- or runtime.
+Translates binary files (images, fonts etc.) into **C++ source code** and extract that binary data at compile- or runtime.
 There are different reasons why you might want this:

 - Avoiding the complexity of loading images or archives with external libraries
-- Compile-time access to image dimensions and content
+- Compile-time access to meta information and content itself, including pixel colors
 - Faster load times, especially with small files
 - Avoiding to ship files with your application binary or preventing people from grabbing such files